Judit3/swhomes/README.md

 ## Bugs

-One error was found when performing the Wabe tests.
+One error was found when performing the Wave tests.
 Corresponding to the lines of code:
  <!-- Main navigation menu -->
         <input type="checkbox" id="nav-toggle" name="nav-toggle">
         <label for="nav-toggle" class="nav-toggle-label"><i class="fa-solid fa-bars"></i></label>